About Cholera

 Cholera Today

-While cholera has been eliminated from the developed world since decades, it continues to disproportionately affect the world’s poorest and most vulnerable communities.
+While cholera has been eliminated from Europe and North America for over 100 years through sustained investments in WASH infrastructure, it continues to disproportionately affect the world’s poorest and most vulnerable communities.

 90%